Multiparticle quantum walk: a dynamical probe of topological many-body excitations

-The effective Hamiltonian for the generic case of an $N$-ion is difficult to determine in closed form since it requires an $N$th order perturbation theory in $H_T$.
-Instead, we obtain an approximate effective Hamiltonian from Eq.~\eqref{eq:SSHH} which captures first-order corrections to the kinetic and the on-site energy of $N$-ions.
+The effective leading order Hamiltonian for the dressed $N$-ion is difficult to determine in closed form since it already requires an $N$th order perturbation theory in $H_T$.
+Instead, we obtain an approximate leading order Hamiltonian from Eq.~\eqref{eq:SSHH} which captures first-order corrections to the kinetic and the on-site energy of $N$-ions.
 The dominant contribution to the on-site energy is already obtained in the second order perturbation theory for the doublonic band.
 In contrast, the dominant contribution to the hopping term requires the $N$th order in the perturbation theory, since it requires tunneling of all $N$ particles to an adjacent site.

-Therefore the approximate effective Hamiltonian reads
+Therefore, the approximate effective Hamiltonian reads

 where $\Phi_j^{(N)\dag} = c^\dag_{x1} c^\dag_{x2}\dots c^\dag_{xN}$ is the $N$-ion creation operator.
 The neglected orders contributing to the on-site term in the perturbation theory behave as $1/U^{n-1}$ for $n<N$, and are generally larger than the hopping term correction.
-Nevertheless, it is the latter which is responsible for the characteristic dimerization that allows to map the highest band in the $SU(N)$ model the non-interacting SSH Hamiltonian.
+Nevertheless, it is the latter which is responsible for the characteristic dimerization that allows to map the highest band in the SU($N$) model the non-interacting SSH Hamiltonian.